 In Phase II, sampling will be from households who have participated in ongoing and further ONS and NISRA surveys and from databases of addresses held in Devolved Administrations.
-The ultimate target is to achieve ~150,000 individuals swabbed at least every fortnight in October in England, and ~15,000 in each of Wales and Scotland, and up to 15,000 in Northern Ireland.
-Sampling will be stratified by geographical location in order to provide more precise regional estimates of incidence and seroprevalence.
+For assessment of current infection, the target is to achieve ~150,000 individuals swabbed at least every fortnight from October 2020 in England, and ~15,000 in each of Wales and Scotland, and up to 15,000 in Northern Ireland.
+For assessment of immunity, the target (as of February 2021) is to achieve up to ~125,000 people giving blood samples every month in England, and up to ~7,500, ~5,500 and ~12,000 per month in Wales, Northern Ireland and Scotland (~150,000 in total across the UK) through to April 2022 (also giving paired swab samples at the same timepoints).
+Initial sampling for recruitment will be stratified by geographical location in order to provide more precise regional estimates of incidence and seroprevalence.
 Where possible, sampling will also be stratified by ethnicity to ensure sufficient numbers for appropriate representation in final weighted estimates of prevalence.
 During Phase II, sampling may be proportionately increased in regions or occupations or other groups with any evidence of increasing prevalence, in order to provide greater certainty regarding the probability of increasing infection rates as opposed to sampling variation.
+Sampling will also take into consideration local non-response rates to ensure those recruited remain regionally representative as much as possible.
+Those approached to provide blood samples from enrolment were selected completely at random from the initial recruitment invitation letters.
+To ensure that the expanded cohort providing blood samples is representative of the different regions, has the greatest possible power to investigate the impact of ethnicity, and places the least burden on participants, invitations to households to join the blood cohort after recruitment will be randomly selected stratified by sub-regional geographical area, but proportionately increased in households where anyone reports coming from an ethnic group other than White and in households that have been most recently recruited (still randomly selected, but fewest additional visits requested of participants).
+Only households where anyone originally consented to one year's follow-up will be approached for consent for additional blood sampling.
+Sampling will also be proportionately adjusted to take into consideration non-response rates to the invitation to provide additional blood samples by factors including sub-region and age, to ensure those providing blood samples remain representative as much as possible.

-Table 1 Approximate planned recruitment of households in England
+Table 1 Approximate planned recruitment of households in England\